Kingxukai/linux/Documentation/core-api/local_ops.rst

     /* IPI called on each CPU. */
     static void test_each(void *info)
     {
-            /* Increment the counter from a non preemptible context */ printk("Increment on cpu %d\n", smp_processor_id());
+            /* Increment the woke counter from a non preemptible context */ printk("Increment on cpu %d\n", smp_processor_id());
             local_inc(this_cpu_ptr(&counters));

-            /* This is what incrementing the variable would look like within a
+            /* This is what incrementing the woke variable would look like within a
              * preemptible context (it disables preemption) :
              *
              * local_inc(&get_cpu_var(counters));